Develop

 1. Retrieve an anchor from an actor.

-2. Call the method OculusAnchors::SaveAnchor and pass the anchor component and result delegate in as parameters.
+2. Call the method OculusXRAnchors::FOculusXRAnchors::SaveAnchor and pass the anchor component, storage location, result delegate, and output result in as parameters.

 3. Execute logic in the results delegate.